 2- Through attacks on Military Base

 There is little hard proof as to where Boko Haram obtains these Toyota Hilux Gun trucks from.
-However, it is a reasonable assumption that the majority of its weapons are taken from Nigerian military locations.
+However, it is a reasonable assumption that the majority of its weapons are stolen from attacked military locations or bases.

 In addition to Hiluxes, the terror gang has a fleet of military vehicles that were taken during ambushes on military bases.

 The organization has increased its use of captured Nigerian Army (NA) armoured vehicles to strike security troops in recent months.